LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

   <version>3.3.1.0</version>
 </dependency>
 ```

 Note: This article is based on EMA Java version 3.3.1 L1.
 You can change the library version in ```<version>``` configuration to match your project.

-The above POM.xml configuration automatic resolves the API dependencies by downloading the following required libraries for the application.
+The above configuration automatic resolves the API dependencies by downloading the following required libraries for the application.

 ![](.\images\ema_dependencies.png "EMA Java Dependencies")

-You will see that Maven automatic downloads **slf4j-api** and **slf4j-jdk14** libraries for binding the logging mechanism with [Java Logging API](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html) by default.
+The EMA Java API binds the SLF4J logging mechanism with [Java Logging API](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html) by default, so Maven automatic downloads **slf4j-api** and **slf4j-jdk14** libraries for the application.
 Developers can perform the following steps to integrate the EMA Java Maven application log with Log4j framework.
-1. Configure POM.xml file's EMA dependency declaration to not load slf4j-jdk14 libary.
+1. Configure pom.xml file's EMA dependency declaration to not load slf4j-jdk14 libary.
-2. Add SLF4J-Log4j and Log4j dependencies in POM.xml file.
+2. Add SLF4J-Log4j and Log4j dependencies in pom.xml file.
-3. Configure configurations file to Java classpath or JVM option.
+3. Configure Log4j configurations file to Java classpath or JVM option.

 ## Integration with Log4j 2 framework
-Developers can configure the EMA Java dependency declaration in POM.xml file to exclude the SLF4J-JDK14 library using [Maven Dependency Exclusions](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html) feature.
+Developers can configure the EMA Java dependency declaration in pom.xml file to exclude the SLF4J-JDK14 library using [Maven Dependency Exclusions](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html) feature.

 ```
 <dependencies>